ajwdewit/pcse/doc/pcse_intro.rst

 ==========
 PCSE was first and foremost developed from a scientific need, to be able to quickly adapt models and test ideas.
 In science, python is quickly becoming a tool for implementing algorithms, visualization and explorative analysis due to its clear syntax and ease of use.
+An additional advantage is that the C implementation of python can be easily interfaces with routines written in FORTRAN and therefore many FORTRAN routines can be reused by simulation models written with PCSE.

 Many packages exist for numeric analysis (e.g. NumPy, SciPy), visualisation (e.g. MatPlotLib, Chaco), distributed computing (e.g. iPython, pyMPI) and interfacing with databases (e.g. SQLAlchemy).
 Moreover, for statistical analyses an interface with R-project can be established through Rpy or Rserve.
 Even large companies like Google and YouTube are heavy python users, MicroSoft has implemented python